Hours after Oshiomhole's suspension, APC announces new NWC members

 Meanwhile, a local government chairman of the party in Ekiti State, Michael Akinleye, has filed a suit challenging the the emergence of Mr Ajimobi as the region’s (South) deputy national chairman.

-He accused the Mr Oshiomhole-led NWC of planning to impose the immediate past governor of Oyo State on them.
+He accused the Mr Oshiomhole-led NWC of imposing the immediate past governor of Oyo State on them.

 Messrs Akinyele and Gbenga Aluko were nominated alongside Mr Ajimobi for the then vacant position occupied by Niyi Adebayo before his appointment as Minister of Industry, Trade, and Investment by President Muhammadu Buhari after his (Buhari) second term election victory.